User Manual

 • Transparencies and layers are flattened.

-• Missing fonts are embedded, if available.
+• Missing fonts are embedded (if available).

-• Missing fonts are embedded, if available.
+• Missing fonts are embedded (if available).

 • Metadata of the PDF file is adjusted.